ARMmbed/mbed-os-example-socket-stats/README.md

 ![](./resources/official_armmbed_example_badge.png)
-# Socket Statistics Mbed OS Example
+# Socket statistics Mbed OS example

-This example demonstrates how you can collect statistics from network sockets on an Mbed OS enabled platform.
+This example demonstrates how you can collect statistics from network sockets on an Mbed OS Enabled platform.

-You can refer [mbed-os-example-sockets](https://github.com/ARMmbed/mbed-os-example-sockets/blob/master/README.md) example for more information about network socket setup.
+Please refer to the [mbed-os-example-sockets](https://github.com/ARMmbed/mbed-os-example-sockets/blob/master/README.md) example for more information about network socket setup.

 You can build the project with all supported [Mbed OS build tools](https://os.mbed.com/docs/mbed-os/latest/tools/index.html).
 However, this example project specifically refers to the command-line interface tool [Arm Mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).